If you’ve ever tried to write a book, you know how it goes:

 The following week, a friend asks how your book is coming, and you think, “Book?
 What book?”

-There are plenty of reasons why writing a book puts most writers directly into procrastination mode.
+There are plenty of reasons why writing a book, whether fiction or nonfiction, puts most writers directly into procrastination mode.
 Maybe you’re just not sure how to get started.
 Perhaps spilling your guts onto the page for the world to see makes you want to run far away from the nearest computer.
-Or maybe you’re insecure about the quality of your writing, and you’re afraid of getting slammed by negative reviews.
-Or even worse: what if nobody buys your book and all your effort is wasted?
+Or maybe you’re insecure about the quality of your writing, and you’re afraid of getting slammed by negative review after negative review.

 Take a deep breath (but no more coffee, you’ve had enough.)
-Just remember that all authors have been exactly where you are right now, at the beginning.
-Each and every author—from Shakespeare to Whitman to Grisham—all began by staring at a blank page.
+Remember that all authors have been exactly where you are right now.
+All successful writers—from William Shakespeare to Walt Whitman to Stephen King—began by staring at a blank page.
 You’re in illustrious company!

 I’m here to help.
 This IS something you can do, you just need to know the steps to get there.
 You can—and will—write your book in 30 days.
 I’ve got you covered on all aspects of getting started.
 Read on and crush your fear of writing and publishing your book.